jtilbyjones/braze-docs/_docs/_partners/channel_extensions/workflow_automation/zendesk.md

 This section is all about what you need to integrate with the partner and start using their services.
 The best way to deliver this information is with a quick instructional paragraph that describes any non-technical important details of "need to know" information, like whether or not your integration will be subject to additional security checks or clearances.
 Then, you should use a chart to describe the technical requirements of the integration.

+This is a change to the document by James.

 | Requirement | Origin | Access | Description |
 |---|---|---|---|